AMG has adopted best practices in corporate governance:

 • Active engagement with shareholders

-AMG’s Board of Directors has a highly independent structure, with a non-executive Chair of the Board, and all Committees are composed entirely of independent Directors (with all Audit Committee members considered to be “audit committee financial experts”).
-The Board undertakes annual self-evaluations (across the full Board and in each Committee) and individual director assessments.
+AMG’s Board of Directors has a highly independent structure, with a non-executive, independent Chair of the Board, and all Committees are composed entirely of independent Directors (with all Audit Committee members considered to be “audit committee financial experts”).
+The Board undertakes annual self-evaluations (across the full Board and within each Committee) and individual director assessments.
 The Board is actively refreshed to maintain a wide array of qualifications, skills, and attributes.
-Five of the eight independent Directors have joined AMG’s Board since the beginning of 2020; all Committee Chairs have been rotated since 2020.
+Four new independent Directors have joined AMG’s Board since the beginning of 2021; all Committee Chairs were rotated in 2024.

 The Company’s by-laws provide for majority voting in uncontested director elections.
 Under the majority voting standard, directors are elected by a majority of the votes cast, which means that the number of shares voted “for” a director must exceed the number of shares voted “against” that director.
 In a contested election (a situation in which the number of nominees exceeds the number of directors to be elected), the standard for the election of directors will be a plurality of the votes cast.
 Any director that is not elected must tender their offer to resign.